whannajrun/whannajrun/README.md

-- 🔭 Currently a third year compsci student
+- 🔭 Currently a fourth year compsci student
 - 🌱 Having interest on AI-Field such as machine learning, deep learning, and data science
 - 👯 Open for work and collaboraton